AditMeh/AditMeh.github.io/_posts/2025-09-05-GsplatvsOpenGL-NDC.md

 related_posts: false
 tags: computer_vision
 ---
-I was reading the [gsplat technical report](https://arxiv.org/abs/2312.02121) and saw this formula for the camera-space to clip space conversion matrix.
+I was reading the [gsplat technical report](https://arxiv.org/abs/2312.02121) {% cite ye2024gsplatopensourcelibrarygaussian %}  and saw this formula for the camera-space to clip space conversion matrix.
 If we want to get to NDC space, we simply divide everything by the $$w$$ coordinate.

 $$P=\left[\begin{array}{cccc}
 2 f_x / w & 0 & 0 & 0 \\